PANTHEONtech/lighty/lighty-examples/lighty-rnc-app-aggregator/README.md

 The path to correct certificate can be placed in `configuration.json file` (`restconf.keyStoreFile`) Also you need to provide file type for this certificate (`restconf.keyStoreType`) and password (`restconf.keyStorePassword`)

+## Build and start with the docker
+To build and start the RNC lighty.io application using docker in the local environment follow these steps:

+1. Build the application using this maven command:
+   `mvn clean install -P docker`

+2. Start the application using following docker command.
+   `docker run -it --name lighty-rnc --network host --rm lighty-rnc`

+3. To start the application with custom configuration use command:
+   `docker run -it --name lighty-rnc --network host -v /path/to/config-file:/lighty-rnc/conf.json --rm lighty-rnc conf.json`

+   Example configuration is located on following path:
+   `lighty-rnc-app/src/main/resources/configuration.json`

+4. If the application was started successfully, then a log similar should be present in the console:
+   `INFO [main] (Main.java:81) - RNC lighty.io application started in 5989.108ms`

+5. Test the RNC lighty.io application.
+Default RESTCONF port is `8888`